 If you have missed a coursework deadline or were unable to sit your exams as planned, you can apply for extenuating circumstances.

-Reasonable Adjustments for May 2017 Examinations
+Reasonable Adjustments Examinations

 If you have a RASA in place already you do not need to do anything.
 Check your current adjustments at My Goldsmiths.